 To check your head tilt stand against a wall with your whole body including your back and head against it.
 Note how your chin tilts down slightly.
 This angle should be maintained at your workstation so set up the monitor screen height to support that tilt.

 Sit as far back in the chair as possible to support your lumbar spine (lower back).
 Hips and knees should be at least 90 degrees, and both feet should be flat on the floor.
-I use a footstool to create the perfect alignment but you can also adjust the seat height too.
+You may need to use a footstool if you find your feet don’t rest comfortably on the floor.

 Keyboard, mouse, telephone and documents should all be within easy reach.
 If you use the mouse a lot or for certain tasks, move the keyboard to the side so the mouse is in front of you, and vice versa. if you use the telephone a lot, request a headset.